tronfu/Voron-Mods/Tridex/README.md

-# Voron-Mods
+# Voron Tridex Mods

-A collection of my mods for Voron 2.4 and Trident
+A collection of my mods for Voron Tridex.